geerlingguy/ansible-role-swap/README.md

     swap_file_size_mb: '512'

-How large (in megabytes) to make the swap file.
+How large (in mebibytes) to make the swap file.

     swap_swappiness: '60'